 If you're a pet owner, chances are that you're familiar with fleas and ticks and how to get rid of them off your pet, but do you know how to deal with a spider bite on your dog or a cat spider bite?
 Spider bites can be difficult to diagnose with certainty, as they often resemble insect bites, bacterial infections, or injuries.

-Pet owners should monitor their pets for symptoms, such as severe muscle cramps, pain, disorientation or partial paralysis, which are commonly associated with dangerous spider bites.
-Most spiders are harmless, but consult your veterinarian anytime you suspect your pet has sustained a bite, as the venom of some species can cause serious illness or death.
+Pet owners should monitor their pets for symptoms, such as severe muscle cramps, pain, disorientation, or partial paralysis, which are commonly associated with dangerous spider bites.
+Most spiders are harmless, but consult your veterinarian any time you suspect your pet has sustained a bite, as the venom of some species can cause serious illness or death.

-True to their name, brown recluses are secretive, unaggressive spiders who often live in basements, tunnels and woodpiles.
-Laypersons regularly misidentify small, brown spiders as brown recluses, based on the observation of a violin-shape marking on their back.
-To accurately identify a brown recluse, you must note that is has unmarked legs with no hairs or spines, an unmarked abdomen and -- most importantly -- six eyes, arranged in three pairs.
+True to their name, brown recluses are secretive, nonaggressive spiders who often live in basements, tunnels, and woodpiles.
+Laypersons regularly misidentify small, brown spiders as brown recluses, based on the observation of a violin-shaped marking on their back.
+A brown recluse has unmarked legs with no hairs or spines, an unmarked abdomen and — most importantly — six eyes, arranged in three pairs.

 The symptoms caused by spider bites vary widely from one bite to the next, and individual pets respond differently to their venoms.
-Dogs and cats commonly experience redness, inflammation, swelling, hair loss or discoloration at the bite site -- but many times, bites go unnoticed until systemic symptoms arise.
+Pet Education describes the first symptoms that dogs and cats commonly experience are redness, inflammation, swelling, hair loss or discoloration at the bite site — but many times, bites go unnoticed until systemic symptoms arise.